MarcusFunt/IMUpen/README.md

 * `--history-length` – number of samples retained for the rolling plot.
 * `--filter` – choose `madgwick` (default) or `ukf` for the host-side AHRS.
 * `-v/--verbose` – enable debug logging.
+* `--diagnostics` – collect a short burst of packets and print troubleshooting stats without launching the GUI.
+Use `--diagnostic-samples` to set the capture length.

 The GUI displays the live direction vector, quaternion, Euler angles, and raw accelerometer/gyroscope values alongside timing diagnostics.